-The Phonological Awareness Literacy Screening (PALS) instrument is administered to Pre-K through grade 2 students in the fall, winter, and spring.
-PALS is the statewide literacy screening tool for Virginia Early Intervention Reading Initiative (EIRI).
-PALS screening is a proactive and preventative screening measure that assists teachers in providing differentiated, targeted instruction to meet individual needs of grade-level and struggling readers.
+The Virginia Language and Literacy Screener (VALLSS) is a science-based reading screener is administered to Pre-K through grade 2 students in the fall, winter and spring.
+VALLSS is the statewide literacy screening tool for Virginia Early Intervention Reading Initiative (EIRI).
+VALLSS screening is a proactive and preventative screening measure that assists teachers in providing differentiated, targeted instruction to meet individual needs of grade-level and struggling readers.
 The instrument is used to identify specific reading deficits and reduce the number of children with reading problems.
-Students who do not meet the required benchmark receive thirty minutes of additional researched-based, small group intervention.
+Students who do not meet the required benchmark receive an individualized reading plan and additional researched-based, small group intervention.
 Summary reports are shared with parents after each administration and maintained in the student's cumulative record.